-A University College London team of researchers has developed an artificial intelligence (AI) programme that can identify minute brain anomalies that lead to epileptic seizures.
+A University College London team of researchers has developed an artificial intelligence (AI) programme that can identify minute brain defects or anomalies that lead to epileptic seizures.

 The algorithm, used in the Multicentre Epilepsy Lesion Detection project (MELD) and which reports locations of abnormalities in cases of drug-resistant focal cortical dysplasia (FCD) — a major cause of epilepsy — was developed by a multinational team who used more than 1,000 patient MRI scans from 22 international epilepsy centres.